bevy-cheatbook/bevy-cheatbook/src/features/camera.md

 projections][cb::camera-custom-projection].
 This can give you full control over the coordinate system.
 However, beware that things might behave in unexpected ways if you violate Bevy's [coordinate system conventions][cb::coords]!

+Note that Bevy uses a an [infinite reversed Z][nvidia::infinite-reverse-z] configuration for 3D.

 ## HDR and Tonemapping